EmperialX/Google-Play-Scraper/README.md

 > Ensure that your MongoDB instance is up and running.

->Open a new terminal window and navigate to the project directory.
+> Open a new terminal window and navigate to the project directory.

 Start the Flask API using this command:

 ```
-python app.py
+python playstore_scraper_api.py

 ```